 Buildings and improvements 40 years

 Office equipment 5-7 years

 Automobiles and trucks 5 years

 System equipment 5-7 years

-Distribution system 25 years
+Water system and improvements 25 years

 When assets are retired or otherwise disposed of, the cost and related accumulated depreciation are removed from the accounts, and any resulting gain or loss is reflected in change in net position for the period.
 The cost of maintenance and repairs is charged to expense as incurred; significant renewals and betterments are capitalized.